 But they have their share of weird and wonderful traditions as well.

 Here are ten facts about a Norwegian Christmas.

-In 2011 Norway ran out butter due to shortage of milk production during the summer.
+In 2011 Norway ran out of butter due to a shortage of milk production during the summer.
 This was problematic for everyone who needed butter for cookies and cakes for Christmas.
 It was such a big crisis that it entered international news and is remembered as the “Norwegian butter crisis“.

-One of the strongest TV traditions is that every Christmas Eve, on 11 AM, the state channel airs an East German/Czechoslovakian film called “Three Wishes for Cinderella” (Tři oříšky pro Popelku) from 1973.
+One of the strongest TV traditions is that every Christmas Eve, at 11 AM, the state channel airs an East German/Czechoslovakian film called “Three Wishes for Cinderella” (Tři oříšky pro Popelku) from 1973.
 Norway even contributed 80,000 Euros to digitally restore the film.